ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

     For specific nginx entities separate policies can be setup to adopt individual load behavior for metrics like “response time”, “requests rate” or “accept rate”.

-4. Switch to the tab "Notification channels"
+4. Switch to the tab `Notification channels`
-5. Click on "Add notification channel"
+5. Click on `Add notification channel`
 6. Select the Webhooks folder
-7. Select "NOI" from the available webhook channels
+7. Select `NOI` from the available webhook channels
-8. Click "Update policy" to finish
+8. Click `Update policy` to finish
-9. Click on "Incident preference"
+9. Click on `Incident preference`
-10. Select "by incident and entity" to get an event for every violation.
+10. Select `by incident and entity` to get an event for every violation.

 ##### Alert (New) Policy for node.js